VPRLab/BackDroid/README.md

 ## A Running Example
-Once you compile BackDroid to generate .class files, you can run BackDroid like the example below:
+Once you compile BackDroid to generate .class files, you can manually run BackDroid like the example below:
 ```
 // Test BackDroid using two APKs in the test folder
 BackDroid$ cd test/